Residential Comfort & Energy EfficiencyThursday, December 31 2020

 Winter: cold air infiltration

-Now get your full frame of reference by watching this short video clip that shows where the electrical main and gas line enter into the rim joist from the outside which appears "invisible", but it is not.
+Now get your full frame of reference by watching this short video clip that shows where the electrical main and gas line enters into the rim joist from the outside which appears "invisible", but it is not.

 Results - A Look at the Final Project and the Test-Out Numbers